jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. As discussed in Ngo (2020), Legg and Hutter define intelligence as “an agent’s ability to achieve goals in a wide range of environments”: a definition of intelligence in terms of the outcomes it leads to.
 An alternative approach is to define intelligence in terms of the cognitive skills (memory, planning, etc) which intelligent agents used to achieve their desired outcomes.
 What are the key cognitive skills which should feature in such a definition of intelligence?
+	- From language: displacement, negation, recursion.
+	- Not needed (likely): consciousness, agency,

 2. A crucial feature of AGI is that it will possess cognitive skills which are useful across a range of tasks, rather than just the tasks it was trained to perform.
 Which cognitive skills did humans evolve because they were useful in our ancestral environments, which have remained useful in our modern environment?
 Which have become less useful?
+    - Modeling other humans
+    -

 3. Some have argued that [“no free lunch” theorems](https://en.wikipedia.org/wiki/No_free_lunch_theorem) make the concept of general intelligence a meaningless one.
 However, we should interpret the concept of "general intelligence" not as requiring strong performance on all possible problems, but only strong performance on problems which are plausible in a universe like ours.
 Identify three ways in which the latter category of problems is more restrictive than the former.
+   - Our universe enforces a prior over environments that is not uniform.
+   - Even within our universe, we're interested only in subset of environments (at a particular scale of magnitude because statistical physics simplifies matters a lot more — we're at or near equilibria).
+   - "Natural" goals or rewards are unlikely to be high entropy configurations of matter, rather low entropy ones.

 ## Discussion Prompts

 1. Here’s yet another way of defining general intelligence: whatever mental skills humans have that allow us to build technology and civilization (in contrast to other animals).
 What do you think about this definition?
+   - It's nice because it's more empirical.
+You can use this and others don't have as much room to complain.
 2. One intuition for how to think about very smart AIs: imagine speeding up human intellectual development by a factor of X. If an AI could do the same quality of research as a top scientist, but 10 or 100 times faster, and with the ability to make thousands of copies, how would you use it?
+   - To do alignment research, obviously.
 3. How frequently do humans build technologies where some of the details of why they work aren’t understood by anyone?
 What, if anything, makes AI different from other domains?
 Would it be very surprising if we built AGI without understanding very much about how its thinking process works?
+   - All the time.
+Think of planes, we didn't really figure out the complex aerodynamics until the '50s (IFRC).
+Think of perturbation theory & path integrals in physics, still.
+Think of the engineering of aqueducts & coliseums.
+This may actually be the standard operating procedure.
 4. Consider the following argument: if aliens with far more advanced technology than ours arrived on earth, we’d expect that the outcome of that meeting would be primarily determined by what their goals were, rather than what ours are.
 This is analogous to AGI in the sense that AGI will be very alien, and very powerful; but it’s disanalogous because we can try to shape the goals of AGIs to make them more compatible with ours.
 Therefore it’s very important to ensure that we have techniques for effectively doing so.
 How persuasive do you find this argument?
 5. What are the most plausible ways for the hypothesis “we will eventually build AGIs which have transformative impacts on the world” to be false?
 How likely are they?
+	- That scientific progress is curtailed.
+Either by catastrophes like nuclear war or religious revivals & witch hunts / Butlerian jihads.
+If progress continues, AGI is inevitable — the existence proof being humans.

 # Week 2: Goals and Misalignment